 As part of my Masters studies we have been talking recently about our timelines, phases and sub-phases in our lives and the transitions between these.
 These transitions are also referred to as boundaries.
 It is suggested that each of us has probably four major phases in our lives.
-The first Phase is our growing up and formation years; the second our transition to our working/adult life; the third moving into the significance life contribution prepared for use during phase 2; and the fourth being the twilight/reflective phase.
+The first Phase is our growing up and formation years; the second our transition to working/adult life; the third moving into significant life contribution prepared for us during phase 2; and the fourth being the twilight/reflective phase.
 Below is a reflection of the transition from Phase 1 to 2 and Phase 2 to 3 in my personal life dramatically centred around a note I wrote to myself at the age of nineteen.
 Enjoy…

 Two months before my 20th birthday I sat down, pulled out a sheet of lined refill paper and titled it Peter Mihaere.
 It was the 4th of April 1983.